Park Promenade + Bike Path + Restroom

 PARTNER PROJECTS

-• The Seattle Department of Transportation (SDOT) is concurrently working on the Alaskan Way Safety Project.
-This project will build a seamless connection between the future Waterfront Bike Path and the Elliott Bay Trail through Seattle’s central waterfront.
+- The Seattle Department of Transportation (SDOT) is under construction on the Alaskan Way Safety Project.
+This project will build a seamless connection between the waterfront bike path and the Elliott Bay Trail through Seattle’s central waterfront.
 Learn more about this project and its design on their website.

 RESTROOM ON THE WATERFRONT

-We are designing a unique all-gender public restroom that will be staffed part-time when open.
-It will be located on the promenade in a central location along the Waterfront between Union St and University St. The restroom is being designed with several key goals in mind.
-These include making it a welcoming, safe, and clean facility for users of all ages and abilities, accommodating families, and expressing the unique character of the Waterfront.
-The restroom is designed with 6 all-gender stalls with privacy for users in mind, while the architectural design allows for an open and airy feeling with natural ventilation.
-The project design phase will wrap up this year and we will begin construction in early 2024.
+On March 25, 2025 we opened an all-gender public restroom which will have a concierge available.
+The restroom is located on the waterfront promenade in a central location between Union St and University St. We designed the space with key goals in mind including making it a welcoming, safe, and clean facility for users of all ages and abilities; accommodations for families; and to be adjacent to gardens while optimizing views.
+The restroom features six all-gender stalls with tall, seamless wall panels, while the architectural design allows for an open and airy feeling with natural ventilation, along with a baby changing station, and handwashing stations.

 ART

-Several permanent artworks will be added to the Park Promenade along the waterfront.
+Several publicly sited artworks are being added to the Park Promenade along the waterfront.

-• Internationally recognized artist Buster Simpson, in collaboration with the designers of the Seawall Project and the promenade, will create a permanently-sited public artwork located at the southern end of the promenade.
+- Artist Buster Simpson, in collaboration with the designers of the promenade, installed a permanent publicly sited artwork Migration Stage located at the southern end of the promenade in front of Habitat Beach.

-• A fountain by the late artist George Tsutakawa will be installed in a new basin at Columbia St. Named after the donor who helped to fund it, “the Joshua Green Fountain,” was originally installed on Colman Dock in 1966 and was removed when the Washington State Department of Transportation and Washington State Ferries began to rebuild the ferry terminal.
+- A fountain by the late artist George Tsutakawa was restored and reinstalled in a new basin at Columbia St. Named after the donor who helped to fund it, “the Joshua Green Fountain,” was originally installed on Colman Dock in 1966 and was removed when the Washington State Department of Transportation and Washington State Ferries began to rebuild the ferry terminal.

-• A new permanent installation called Family, by local artist and Puyallup tribe member Shaun Peterson, will greet visitors on the promenade near Pier 58.
+- A new permanent installation of welcome figures by local artist and Puyallup tribe member Shaun Peterson, will greet visitors on the promenade near Pier 58.

 RELATED DOCUMENTS